erincameron11/erincameron11.github.io/_posts/2024-04-24-recursive-descent-parser.md

 ---

-A Java program used to analyze the validity of lexical syntax of input programs for a hypothetical imperative programming language.
+A Java program that analyzes the validity of an input files' lexical syntax for a hypothetical imperative programming language.

 ## Introduction
 What is a Recursive Descent Parser?
 A recursive descent parser has a subprogram for each nonterminal in its grammar.
 Many of these subprograms are recursive - hence the name - and produces a parse tree in top-down nature.